cost of moving to San Diego CA

 Transportation

-Don’t forget to factor in transportation costs.
-San Diego has a great public transit system, with monthly transportation costs varying with your travel frequency, distance covered, time of travel, and mode of transportation.
+Don’t forget to factor in San Diego transportation costs.
+The area has a great public transit system, with monthly transportation costs varying with your travel frequency, distance covered, time of travel, and mode of transportation.
 Using the public transit system will cost you between $75 and $165 per month.
 If you take a private car instead, you will spend between $150 and $400 depending on the distance traveled.

 Some individuals may qualify for discounts on fares, including: